AyoubCoding21/ElectroBench/README.md

 **Note**: CMake wasn't used from v1.6-Beta and higher.

+**Compilation of this project:**
+From v1.0 to v1.5, The project used CMake for building but from v1.6-beta+, we used a 2-step manual compilation, it generates LLVM IR to a file and then compiles and links that IR.

 # How to execute this project ?
 It's so simple, just follow the instructions for the versions you want to execute :